Are you looking for a good job and a career? Not sure how to put a plan in place? Do you dream about better opportunities for you and your family?

 MidTown Cleveland, MetroWest Community Development Organization and Burten, Bell, Carr Development, Inc. (BBC) are partnering to spread awareness of a new, easy way to get connected to job training opportunities.

 Call 216-399-3550 to reach your dreams and goals.
 Find the right employment resources at the right time to get where you want to be (in English and Spanish):

 - Special supports and connections if you have a criminal background

-- Free neighborhood resources and legal services that support your goals
+- Free neighborhood resources that support your goals

-Connect to a Network of over 300 employers looking for candidates, like
+Connect to a Network of 300 employers looking for candidates, like

 - Access to Manufacturing, an on ramp to manufacturing careers, with local employers waiting to hire successful graduates